How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Queueing Analysis

 \section{Queueing Analysis}

-This section will derive the closed-form expressions of AoI, PAoI, and energy consumption rate for the system under different idling schemes introduced in Section \ref{sec:System-Model}.
-Using those closed-form expressions, we further show how system parameters jointly determine each policy's AoI, PAoI, and energy consumption rate.
-We will then compare the performance of these idling schemes.
+This section focuses on the queueing analysis for the system under different idling schemes.
+We will first introduce how the server sleeps probabilistically under each idling scheme in Section \ref{subsec:Probabilistic-Sleep-under}, and then provide the closed-form expressions of AoI, PAoI, and energy consumption rate in Section \ref{subsec:Closed-form-Expressions}.
+Using the closed-form expressions, we further compare the performance of the idling schemes in Section \ref{subsec:Idling-Scheme-Comparison}.